 Information File name Displays the name of each file on the thumbnail in the File List pane.
 Choose Thumbnail Info Opens a dialog box where you can select the information to display on each thumbnail in the File List pane.
 Choose Tiles Info Opens a dialog box where you can select the information to display on each tile in Tiles view mode.
 Show unrated, untagged, and unlabeled overlay icons on hover Shows unrated, untagged, and unlabeled overlay icons on hover.
-Overlay icons Rating Displays a rating overlay icon on thumbnails if the file has been rated in the ACDSee database.
-To view the overlay icons, go to Browsing Files in the File List Pane.
-Embed Pending Displays a database overlay icon on the thumbnails of files that have had metadata information added and stored in the ACDSee database, but have not yet been written to the files.
+Overlay Rating Displays a rating overlay icon on thumbnails if the file has been rated in the ACDSee database.
+To view the overlay icons, go to Browsing Files in the File List Pane. overlay icons, go to Browsing Files in the File List Embed Pending Displays a database overlay icon on the thumbnails of files that have had metadata information added and stored in the ACDSee database, but have not yet been written to the files.
 This icon indicates that a file and the database are out of sync.
 Icon Displays a file format overlay icon on thumbnails in the File List pane.
 Category Displays a category overlay icon on thumbnails if the file has been categorized.
+Collection Displays a collection overlay icon on thumbnails if the file has been added to a collection.
 Shortcut Displays a shortcut overlay icon on thumbnails if the item is a shortcut to another file.
 Offline Displays an offline overlay icon on thumbnails if the file is stored on an offline device.
 Excluded items Displays an excluded file icon on thumbnails if the file is excluded from the ACDSee database.
 Tagged items Displays a tagging overlay icon on thumbnails.
 If the file is tagged, a checkmark displays in the icon.
-Untagged items If selected, an empty tagging overlay icon displays on the thumbnails of untagged images.
 Auto-rotate Displays an auto-rotate overlay icon on thumbnails if the file was automatically rotated.
-Sound Displays a sound overlay icon on thumbnails if the image contains embedded or associated audio.
 Edited Displays an Edit overlay icon on thumbnails if the file has been edited.
 Geotagged Displays a marker overlay icon on thumbnails if the file has been pinned on the map.
 Label Displays a color label overlay icon on thumbnails if the file has been labeled.